• Beginner’s guides

 Availability of maps suitable for the location and activity is critical, so check what is available before you buy.
 Many GPS devices come with free ‘base mapping’ that’s suitable for road navigation, but does not show enough detail for off-road activities.
 For this you need 1:50k or 1:25k ‘topographical’ maps, such as OS Landranger or OS Explorer style maps for Great Britain.

-The Suunto Vertical Solar and the Garmin GPSMap 67i are good options.
+The Garmin GPSMap 67i is a good option.

 3. Route and activity recording